-Figures 5.1 through 5.4 present time series of various comparison statistics (GOES retrieved TPW vs. RAOB-observed TPW) for GOES-15 (in green with open circles) and GOES-13 (in red with filled circles) for the same time as in Table 5.1.
+Figures 5.1 through 5.4 present time series of various comparison statistics (GOES retrieved TPW vs. RAOB-observed TPW) for GOES-15 (in green open circles) and GOES-13 (in red filled circles) for the same time as in Table 5.1.
 Each tick mark represents a data point (2 points per day) with the calendar day label centered at 0 UTC of that day.
 A majority of the GOES-15 data points are very close to, if not on top of, the GOES-12 data points.